 Using individual devices will allow students to control the GeoGebra applets which appear in some resources.

 Underground Mathematics exists for the benefit of you and your students.
-By setting up a login you will become part of the Underground Mathematics community, enabling you to leave comments on the site and receive the half-termly newsletter.
+By setting up a login you will be able to add resources to your resource collection, add notes and group them.